SwedbankPay/developer.swedbankpay.com/pax-terminal/Nexo-Retailer/Quick-guide/index.md

 ## Intended Form of Integration

+When sending a `LoginRequest` message it is feasible to choose from two styles:

+*   Default integration, where POS act as both server and client
+*   Light integration, where POS acts as a client only

-The intended form of integration, full integration, includes a listener on the POS side as well.
+The default form of integration, full integration, includes a listener on the POS side as well.
 This makes it possible for the terminal to send requests to the POS.
-Those requests are mostly display messages letting the POS operator to see what is going on on the terminal.
+Those requests are mostly display messages letting the POS operator to see what is happening on the terminal.
 In case a receipt needs to be signed by the customer, the terminal sends an input request together with a print request.
 The input request will ask for a confirmation from the operator that the signature is ok.
 When implementing a listener there will also be event notification messages such as `card inserted`, `card removed`, `maintenance required`, `maintenance completed` etc.
 The decision of having the terminal to send requests or not is made when sending the [`LoginRequest`][loginrequest] message.

 {:.code-view-header}